MicrosoftDocs/sdk-api/sdk-api-src/content/mmc/nf-mmc-iimagelist-imagelistseticon.md

-### -param pIcon

-TBD

-### -param nLoc [in]
+### -param pIcon [in]

-A value that specifies the index assigned to the entry.
-This is a virtual index that is internally mapped to the actual index.

-#### - Icon [in]

 A value that specifies the Win32
       HICON handle to the icon to set.
 The type must be cast as a pointer to a LONG_PTR.
 The snap-in owns this resource and must free it when finished.
 A resource memory leak will occur if the snap-in does not free Icon.

+### -param nLoc [in]

+A value that specifies the index assigned to the entry.
+This is a virtual index that is internally mapped to the actual index.

 ## -returns